You are looking to buy a website but do not know where to start or what questions to ask?

 The Website Maintenance Guide from our Learning Academy goes into this in a lot more detail and breaks all the maintenance tasks up into Ongoing, Daily, Monthly, Yearly, and as required.

-Things maintenance care plans do not cover but still need to be paid include domain renewal fees (a domain costs under $20 a year), software licenses not covered by a maintenance plan (there may be some), and third party software or services your website may rely on (email marketing, donation services, etc.).
+Things maintenance/management service plans do not cover but still need to be paid include domain renewal fees (a domain costs under $20 a year), software licenses not covered by a maintenance plan (there may be some), and third-party software or services your website may rely on (email marketing, donation services, etc.).
 Please note, never let your web designer pay for or be listed as the owner of your domain.
 This is a critical part of owning a website and is a part of your business identity that you never want to lose control over.

-You can find our pricing guide here for the work we do.
+You can find out more about our pricing for the work we do on our service pages.
 We go into a bit more detail than the table above to help give you a better idea of the cost of your website project and ongoing preventative maintenance.

 For even more insight on the costs with building and owning a website and why a cheap website is not the way to go, you can read: How Much Does a Website Cost